Kgkkjjj/WebBrowser/README.md

 Any loading or network errors are written to `~/.cache/openb/error.log` and displayed in a dialog.
 A dedicated **Tasks** window shows active downloads and operations.
 Open it with the **Tasks** toolbar button or `Ctrl+Shift+M`.
+The manager also keeps an eye on memory usage.
+If the browser consumes more than about 200 MB, a warning is written to the log and shown in a dialog so you can decide whether to continue.

 ## Updating